The Bright Years

 About this listen

 One family.
 Four generations.
 A secret son.
 A devastating addiction.
-A Texas family is met with losses and surprises of inheritance, but they’re unable to shake the pull back toward each other in this big-hearted family saga perfect for listeners of Mary Beth Keane and Claire Lombardo.
+A Texas family is met with losses and surprises of inheritance, but they’re unable to shake the pull back toward each other in this big-hearted family saga perfect for fans of Mary Beth Keane and Claire Lombardo.

 Ryan and Lillian Bright are deeply in love, recently married, and now parents to a baby girl, Georgette.
 But Lillian has a son she hasn’t told Ryan about, and Ryan has an alcohol addiction he hasn’t told Lillian about, so Georgette comes of age watching their marriage rise and fall.